montge/documents/README.md

 ## Deliverables and Schedule

 ###  Tracks
 The Project organizes deliverables in five “tracks” each backed by one or more Gits in the Project Repository.
-Tracks A through D are  technical deliverables and are sequentially dependent on the completion of each preceeding track.
-The Project Management (PM) track is a parallel and independent track.
+Tracks A through D are the  technical tracks and are sequentially dependent on the completion of each preceeding track.
+The Project Management (PM) track is a parallel track spanning all the technical tracks.

 Track | Name | Description | GIT | Tech Deliverables